plume-lib/javac-parse/README.md

 One limitation of the javac parser is that the `JCTree` it creates contains Javadoc comments but omits all other comments.
-JavaParser retains all comments, though some of its handling of comments is buggy.
-(Here are the gory details about javac.
+JavaParser retains all comments, though some of its handling of comments is buggy, and JavaParser doesn't support Java syntax added after Java 21.

+(Here are the gory details about javac's handling of comments.
 In the javac implementation, every `Token` retains all comments (Javadoc or not) in a a public field `comments`.
 All methods look through that field and only pick out the Javadoc comments.
 For example, `Scanner.nextToken()` populates the Scanner's `docComments` field from the